bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

       BIP148, allowing miners to voluntarily signal for activation for most periods of the activation but requiring them to signal during the final period or risk creating invalid blocks.
-Later, a parameter `LockinOnTimeout` (LOT) was created to control this behavior; nodes using LOT=true will require signaling in the final period; nodes using LOT=false will not require signaling but will still enforce the new rules if enough blocks are signaling.
+Later, a parameter `LockinOnTimeout` (LOT) was created to toggle this behavior; nodes using LOT=true will require signaling in the final period before the timeout; nodes using LOT=false will not require signaling but will still enforce the new rules if enough blocks are signaling.

     - **Heights instead of times:** BIP9 starts and stops monitoring for